Gar12ima/Super-Store-Sales-Dashboard/README.md

 This repository is perfect for those looking to:

 Learn Power BI dashboard design and data modeling.
+# 🛍️ Super Store Sales Dashboard

+A dynamic and interactive Power BI dashboard designed to analyze and visualize sales performance for a fictional retail store.

+## 📌 Features

+- Total Sales, Profit, Quantity Sold
+- Category & Sub-category breakdown
+- Region-wise and State-wise analysis
+- Customer Segment Performance
+- Time-based trends (monthly, yearly)
+- Shipping method impact

+## 📂 File

+- `Sales Dashboard.pbix`: Power BI report file

+## 🛠️ Tools Used

+- Power BI
+- DAX (Data Analysis Expressions)
+- Built-in Power BI Visualizations

+## 📈 Use Cases

+- Sales analysis
+- Performance tracking
+- Portfolio project for BI professionals
+- Dashboarding practice

+## 📥 How to Use

+1. Download the `.pbix` file.
+2. Open it with Power BI Desktop.
+3. Explore and interact with the visuals and filters.

+## 📧 Contact

+For questions or suggestions, feel free to reach out or open an issue.

+---

+**🔗 License:** This project is open-source and free to use for educational and professional purposes.

 Showcase BI projects in their portfolio.